Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Introduction

-In the absence of a principled solution, existing methods often choose these weighting parameters manually or heuristically \cite{daras2024survey}.
+In the absence of a principled solution, existing methods choose these weighting parameters manually or heuristically \cite{daras2024survey}.
 One approach relies on empirically chosen, dataset-dependent scaling factors adjusted based on the discrepancy with the observations \cite{chung2022diffusion}.
-Another approach instead uses globally defined parameters determined by the diffusion noise levels \cite{song2023pseudoinverse, bansal2023universal}.
-Notably, current design choices often do not jointly account for the interaction between prior characteristics, sampling dynamics, and the observed information.
-This can affect method performance, reflected in the balance between sample naturalness and measurement fidelity \cite{blau2018perception}, and may lead to longer sampling trajectories.
+Another approach instead uses globally defined parameters determined by the diffusion noise levels \cite{song2023pseudoinverse, bansal2023universal, zhu2023denoising}.
+Notably, current design choices do not explicitly account for the interaction between prior characteristics, sampling dynamics, and the observed information.
+This can affect performance, reflected in the balance between sample naturalness and measurement fidelity \cite{blau2018perception}, and may lead to longer sampling trajectories.

-In this work, we propose a structured analysis of zero-shot posterior samplers, inspired by the spectral perspective of \cite{benita2025spectral}.
-Under a Gaussian prior assumption, we derive a closed-form expressions for the ideal posterior sampler and diffusion-based training-free reconstruction methods.
-The resulting analytical representations provides a sound basis for posterior-level comparison across existing samplers.
-In addition, we introduce a principled way of designing the guidance weighting parameters while jointly accounts for the prior characteristics, the degraded observations, and the diffusion dynamics.
-Finally, we validate our framework on real-world datasets, including FFHQ \cite{karras2019stylegan} and ImageNet \cite{deng2009imagenet}, comparing our spectral recommendations with existing heuristics and evaluating image naturalness and measurement fidelity across varied diffusion step sizes.
+In this work, we propose a structured analysis of zero-shot posterior samplers, inspired by the spectral perspective introduced in \cite{benita2025spectral}.
+Under a Gaussian prior assumption, we derive closed-form expressions for the ideal posterior sampler and diffusion-based training-free reconstruction methods.
+These analytical representations provide a sound basis for posterior-level comparison across existing samplers.
+In addition, we introduce a principled way of designing the guidance weighting parameters while jointly accounting for the prior characteristics, the degraded observations, and the diffusion dynamics.
+Finally, we validate our framework on real-world datasets, including FFHQ \cite{karras2019stylegan}, ImageNet \cite{deng2009imagenet}, and fastMRI \cite{zbontar2018fastmri, knoll2020fastmri}, comparing our spectral recommendations with existing heuristics while evaluating image naturalness and measurement fidelity across varied diffusion step sizes.